Severin-Nitsche/Reverie-Tea/README.md

 - [x] The module _Fantasy Land_ is transitive dependent on _Dreamer_ **it is not dependent on _Reverie Conceiver_**
 - [x] The module _Dreamer_ is **not** dependent on _Milner Types_ **Strings are used as arguments/type definitions**
 - [x] The module _Function_ is independent of other modules
+- [x] The module _Function Generator_ is independent of other modules

 ## Resources:
   Annotation Processor: [Java Specification](https://docs.oracle.com/en/java/javase/15/docs/api/java.compiler/javax/lang/model/type/package-summary.html)